susantabiswas/Mathematics-for-machine-learning-specialization/README.md

 # Mathematics-for-machine-learning-specialization
-Mathematics for Machine Learning Specialization Course from Imperial College London on Coursera
+My solutions for the assignments of Mathematics for Machine Learning Specialization Course from Imperial College London on Coursera